KlaraElmegaard/SocialGraphs_HP/index.markdown

 | hufflepuff: | 97 | | pure-blood: | 363 |
 | gryffindor: |	155 | | muggle-born: | 23 |

+## Communities between the characters - are all characters connected as we believe?
+*"You're not going mad or anything.
+I can see them too." - Luna Lovegood*

+In a network, smaller communities can be formed as

 ## Comparing language in books, movies and on characters pages
+Alright we